FAQ’s – Epic Trail Challenge

 Take the opportunity to push your limits!
 Grab your friends, family, and co-workers and make a real difference.

-We are still in the process of developing our epic route and are excited to share this information as soon as it’s finalized!
-Our spectacular 2020 route traversed Sonoma Valley through Jack London State Park and Sonoma Valley Regional Park.
+Our spectacular 2020 routes traversed Sonoma Valley through Jack London State Park and Sonoma Valley Regional Park.

 Is there a fee to participate?

-Each Challenger will be asked to raise a minimum amount of funds to help Santa Rosa Community Health continue its mission to provide excellent, culturally responsive primary care that is accessible to all people.
+Challengers, whether participating individually or as part of a team, will be asked to raise a minimum amount of funds to help Santa Rosa Community Health provide health care at Caritas Village.
 A non-refundable $100 donation is required at the time of registration and will be credited toward your fundraising goal.

 How will I reach my Hiking goal?